UniBee-Billing/unibee-go-client/docs/UnibeeApiMerchantSubscriptionCancelAtPeriodEndReq.md

 NewUnibeeApiMerchantSubscriptionCancelAtPeriodEndReqWithDefaults instantiates a new UnibeeApiMerchantSubscriptionCancelAtPeriodEndReq object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetProductId

+`func (o *UnibeeApiMerchantSubscriptionCancelAtPeriodEndReq) GetProductId() int64`

+GetProductId returns the ProductId field if non-nil, zero value otherwise.

+### GetProductIdOk

+`func (o *UnibeeApiMerchantSubscriptionCancelAtPeriodEndReq) GetProductIdOk() (*int64, bool)`

+GetProductIdOk returns a tuple with the ProductId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetProductId

+`func (o *UnibeeApiMerchantSubscriptionCancelAtPeriodEndReq) SetProductId(v int64)`

+SetProductId sets ProductId field to given value.

+### HasProductId

+`func (o *UnibeeApiMerchantSubscriptionCancelAtPeriodEndReq) HasProductId() bool`

+HasProductId returns a boolean if a field has been set.

 ### GetSubscriptionId